jaspector

 A building permit is required for all new construction, additions, alterations involving structural elements, changes in occupancy, demolition, installation or replacement of electrical, plumbing, or mechanical systems, and for fences, signs, mobile home placement, and driveways.

-Typical processing time is Routine residential permits (accessory structures, additions, roofing, mechanical) are typically issued over the counter or within a few days.
+Building permit processing times in Lexington, NE typically run Routine residential permits (accessory structures, additions, roofing, mechanical) are typically issued over the counter or within a few days.
 New home and commercial construction involves plan review, typically one to two weeks.
 Complex commercial projects or those requiring State Fire Marshal review may take longer..
+Timelines can vary based on project complexity and current department workload.